 On the flip side (and I didn’t realize this at the time of booking), Laos Airlines has a ludicrous check-in cutoff of two hours prior to an international flight.
 Which would be one thing if they offered online check-in, but is quite another when you have to physically be at the airport two and a half hours before a 60-minute flight.

-Fortunately, the international terminal at Hanoi airport has a nice Priority Pass lounge.
+Fortunately, the international terminal at Hanoi airport has a nice Priority Pass lounge, which is easy to access with a credit card with lounge access.

 The “Song Hong Business Lounge” is after security, on the 4th floor above gate 28.
 The Vietnam Airline Business class lounge is right next door, and the signage was easy to follow.